G. D. Birla Memorial School

 G. D. Birla Memorial School is a secondary and senior secondary school offering education to over 200 students from grades 4 through 12.
-It was established in 1987 in memory of the Indian industrialist Ghanshyam Das Birla by its founders Syt.
+It was established in 1987 in memory of the Indian industrialist Ghanshyam Das Birla by its founders Shri.
 B K Birla (Basant Kumar Birla) and Smt.
-Sarla Birla. in Ranikhet, Almora, India.
+Sarla Birla. in the small town of Chiliyanaula in Ranikhet, Almora, Uttarakhand India.

 Campus

 The school is in the Almora district of Uttarakhand, a state in Northern India.
 Ranikhet is at a height of 5500 ft above sea level and is 360 km from the capital of India, Delhi.
 The school is located on a hill slope about 5 km from Ranikhet town.
 The school also provides residential accommodation for its students on its 36 acre campus.